 In 2020, the worst health crisis in a century collided with a high-stakes presidential election year.
 By mid-March, it was clear that the COVID-19 shutdown would severely impact the upcoming primary and general elections.

-As the first two COVID-19 cases in the state were confirmed, the Legislature passed a supplemental budget and a COVID-19 response package, then adjourned sine die on March 17, leaving all other unfinished business on the table.
-The COVID-19 bill granted the governor emergency powers to protect and facilitate the scheduled June 9 primary election.
+The League and partners stepped up to help protect the 2020 elections during COVID.
+As COVID cases began to appear in Maine in March, the Legislature adjourned and granted the governor emergency powers to protect and facilitate the scheduled June 9 primary election.

-In early April, LWVME Executive Director Anna Kellar convened an informal coalition of Maine advocacy groups concerned with protecting voting rights and election integrity during the pandemic.
-The group urged the governor and secretary of state to take bold action.
-Key recommendations included guaranteeing in-person voting; allowing for electronic submission of voter registration credentials; mailing an absentee ballot application to all registered voters; supplying postage for return of ballots; and developing an aggressive communication plan to keep voters informed.
+In early April 2020, LWVME Executive Director Anna Kellar convened an informal coalition of Maine advocacy groups concerned with protecting voting rights and election integrity during the pandemic.
+The group urged the governor and secretary of state to take several actions, including preserving in-person voting options, mailing absentee applications to all voters, and allowing for electronic registration information submission.

-On April 10, Governor Mills issued an executive order delaying the primary election until July 14th.
-The order also extended the deadline for requesting a no-excuse absentee ballot up through Election Day itself.
-Though sensible as far as it went, this was not the bold action that the coalition had hoped for.
-In the months leading up to the July election, coalition partners continued to advocate for their recommended measures, while also conducting public campaigns to promote absentee voting, recruit election workers, and push back against polling-place consolidation.
+Later that month, Governor Janet Mills issued an executive order which moved the primary date into July and allowed absentee ballots to be requested up to Election Day.
+While these steps were positive, they fell short of the broad measures taken in many other states.
+In the months leading up to the July 2020 election, coalition partners continued to advocate for their recommended measures while also conducting public campaigns to promote absentee voting, recruit election workers, and push back against polling-place consolidation.
 The League also worked behind the scenes with support from the Campaign Legal Center to encourage the secretary of state to strengthen the guidance to towns on curing absentee ballot errors.
-The July 14 election went smoothly.
-The absentee ballot rejection rate was less than 1%.
-Election officials processed record volumes of absentee ballots for a primary.
-Despite challenging social distancing requirements, inperson voting was offered in every town.
-There were no reported COVID-19 infections linked to the vote.
+The July 14 2020 election went smoothly and saw a dramatic increase in use of absentee ballots.

-Reflecting on this experience and expecting unprecedented levels of absentee voting, the League-led coalition had some additional recommendations for the November election, including extending the processing window for absentee ballots, stronger absentee ballot cure requirements, providing voters a way to look up the status of their absentee ballot online, and providing secure ballot drop boxes throughout the state.
-The Governor's Executive Order on the November 3 general election was issued in late August.
-It allowed clerks to begin processing absentee ballots seven days before Election Day, and allowed towns to set up external drop boxes, one per town.
-Again, this was a conservative order that failed to include the more substantive changes recommended by coalition partners.
+Reflecting on this experience and expecting unprecedented levels of absentee voting in the November 2020 general election, the League-led coalition had some additional recommendations for the fall election, including extending the processing window for absentee ballots, strengthening absentee ballot cure requirements, providing voters a way to look up the status of their absentee ballot online, and providing secure ballot drop boxes throughout the state.
+The Governor's Executive Order on the November 3, 2020 general election was issued in late August.
+It allowed clerks to begin processing absentee ballots seven days before Election Day and allowed towns to set up external drop boxes, one per town.

-In the remaining months before the November 3 general election, LWVME focused its advocacy work and resources on protecting the vote.
+In the remaining months before the November 3, 2020 general election, LWVME focused its advocacy work and resources on protecting the vote.
 The Election Protection team recruited poll workers and trained more than 100 volunteer election observers.
 As watchdogs, we monitored weekly data on absentee ballots, collected photos and developed an online tool for locating ballot drop boxes, and checked the accuracy of election information on town websites.
 We set up a Voter Hotline, staffed by volunteers, that provided help and advice to more than 60 voters.

-In the end, the November election was remarkable both for what did not happen - disruptions due to the pandemic - and for what did happen - a record-shattering turnout and volume of absentee ballots, well managed by tireless election officials.
-Voters had an array of options for receiving, voting, and returning their ballots, and they chose all those options in large numbers.
+In the end, the November 2020 election was remarkable both for what did not happen - disruptions due to the pandemic - and for what did happen - a record-shattering turnout and volume of absentee ballots, well managed by tireless election officials.
 More than half a million absentee ballots were cast: that's over 60% of the total vote.
-This includes ballots returned by mail, returned in secure drop boxes, and voted early in the presence of the clerk.
 Despite surging pandemic cases, in-person voting on Election Day was also robust.
 LWVME's corps of election observers monitored the polls around the state.
 While lines were long in several cities, overall, the observers reported that COVID precautions were followed and voting proceeded smoothly.